Skip to main content

 Triumph Trident 660, £7895

-All-new in 2021, temptingly different in being an affordable three-cylinder, Triumph’s entry-level triple is aimed squarely at budget-priced, entry-level middleweight twin cylinder roadsters such as Yamaha’s best-selling MT-07 and the new Honda Hornet yet does it in typical Triumph style.
-Its all-new 660cc triple produces a competitive, characterful 80bhp, it’s a brilliant handler, is, like the MT-07, easy to ride but also engaging and exciting when you want it to be.
+Launched in 2021 and temptingly different by being an affordable three-cylinder, Triumph’s Trident triple is aimed squarely at budget-priced, entry-level middleweight twin cylinder roadsters such as Yamaha’s MT-07 and the Honda Hornet yet does it in typical Triumph style.
+Its distinctive 660cc triple produces a competitive, characterful 80bhp, it’s a brilliant handler, is, like the MT-07, easy to ride but also engaging and exciting when you want it to be.
 But best of all the new Trident is also temptingly affordable yet somehow manages to be just that without it being obvious that any corners have been cut (although, on closer inspection, you’ll notice that the suspension is mostly unadjustable, and the brakes are basic two-piston Nissins).
-Overall, the Trident is one of the most exciting and mouth-watering additions to the class in many years – plus, if you wanted a faired/sports-tourer version, Triumph also offers that with the Tiger Sport 660.
+Overall, the Trident is one of the most tempting and characterful options in the class – plus, if you want a faired/sports-tourer version, Triumph also offers that with the Tiger Sport 660.

 • Engine: 660cc, l/c, transverse triple